prebid/prebid.github.io/dev-docs/faq.md

 * [Disable User ID modules](/dev-docs/modules/userId.html) - there are controls for different ID modules and which bidders can get which IDs.
 * [Disable device access](/dev-docs/publisher-api-reference/setConfig.html#setConfig-deviceAccess) - no adapter or module will be able to create a cookie or HTML5 localstorage object.
 * For GDPR:
-  * Consider the [GDPR](/dev-docs/modules/consentManagement.html) and [GDPR Enforcement](/dev-docs/modules/gdprEnforcement.html) modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
+  * Consider the [TCF](/dev-docs/modules/consentManagementTcf.html) and [TCF Control](/dev-docs/modules/tcfControl.html) modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
 Using these modules, bid adapters can receive the IAB TCF string from the CMP.
   * Note that TCF 2.2 is functionally the same as TCF 2.0 from the Prebid.js perspective.
 The code has always relied on event listeners to get the TCF string, so when `getTCData` was deprecated in 2.2 the modules were unaffected.
 There are still references in the code only because it is still accepted as a place for statically-supplied data.
   * Alternatively, the page can just avoid turning on certain bidders or modules.
 * For CCPA / CPRA / US-Privacy: